-You would also need to obtain the RHS syllabus and an entry form directly from the Royal Horticultural Society.
-Please click here to download RHS outline syllabus, examination dates and fees.
+You will also need to obtain the RHS syllabus and an entry form directly from the Royal Horticultural Society.
+Please click here to download the RHS outline syllabus, and for further information on examination dates and fees.
 Your exam fees are payable to the RHS Approved Centre.

 - You could do the following jobs:

 - Working in a nursery: growing, selling, and management

 - Garden sitting service (i.e. maintaining gardens while the owners are on holiday)

 - Growing and selling container plants or house plants.